tunde99/AMMI-2020-SPEECH-COURSE/README.md

 * Researchers who truly seeks raw speech from very long sentences.
 * Researchers who are curious to know the effect of long sentences on their speech or language models.

-Hence, despite the fact that short sentences are preferred for raw speech, this long-sentences speech recording is very useful as it has its own role to play in research where testing robustness of models is required.
+Despite the fact that short sentences are preferred for raw speech, this long-sentences speech recording is very useful as it has its own role to play in research where testing robustness of models is required.
 This explains why a recorded prompt could vary from a minute to 5 or 7 minutes.
 This data is worth appreciating due to its uniqueness and research prospects.
 ## Part 2: Frog story
 This data contains raw speech recorded (in **Hausa language**) by describing events as found in different images that made up the story.
 (Source: https://lig-aikuma.imag.fr/wp-content/uploads/2018/07/FrogStory.zip).
 ## Limitations/problems encountered during data collection